athomik79/03-Password-Generator/README.md

 # password-generator
-week three homework, random password generator
+A random password generator built with html, css and js

 To use the random password generator:
   1. Choose your password length; up to 20 characters